mehr-licht/A3S1LTW/readme.md

   [DONE] __View a story in detail with all comments__.

   [DONE] __Vote on a story__ Each story can be voted in the up and down arrows on the left side of the screen.
-Each arrow has two stages, Clicked and noClicked , meaning the voting implementation has four stages in total.
+Each arrow has two stages, Clicked and NoClicked , meaning the voting implementation has four stages in total.
 Only allows one click in one of the arrows per user on one post, in another words it allows only one vote per user per story.

   [DONE] __Technologies__: HTML, CSS, PHP, Javascript, Ajax/JSON, PDO/SQL (using sqlite).